circleci/circleci-docs/jekyll/_cci2/oss.md

 {: #overview }
 {:.no_toc}

 To support the open source community, organizations on Github or Bitbucket will be given free credits every week that can be spent on open source projects.
-These credits can be spent on Linux-medium resources.
-Each organization can have a maximum of four concurrent jobs running.
+These credits can be spent on Linux resources.

 **Note:**
 If you are building an open source project on macOS, contact billing@circleci.com to enable these additional containers.

 **Note:**
-There is a concurrency limit of 4 containers for Docker and Machine executors whereas macOS executors are limited to 1 container.
-Additional containers will be queued.
+Open-source credit availability and limits will not be visible in the UI.

 ## Security
 {: #security }